 - 1 "Start/Stop" button - When the bobbin winding becomes slow, press () ("Start/Stop" button) once to stop the machine.
+When the foot controller is plugged in, remove your foot from the foot controller.

-When the bobbin winding becomes slow, stop the machine, otherwise the sewing machine may be damaged.
+• When the bobbin winding becomes slow, stop the machine, otherwise the sewing machine may be damaged.